UnitedHealthcare Awards $750,000 Health Equity Grant

 Working for health equity

-By working to guide patients through the health care system, including appointment scheduling and reminders, as well as assisting in coordinating transportation and supporting language needs, CHWs demonstrate their valuable contribution to health services provided through FQHCs.
+By working to guide patients through the health care system, including appointment scheduling and reminders, and assisting in coordinating transportation and supporting language needs, CHWs demonstrate their valuable contribution to health services provided through FQHCs.

-UnitedHealthcare, which also provides health benefits and care to people through owned and operated health care facilities in South America, helps people lead healthier lives and make the health system work better for everyone by simplify the healthcare experience, meet the health and wellness needs of consumers, and maintain trusted relationships with care providers.
+UnitedHealthcare, which also provides health benefits and care to people through owned and operated health care facilities in South America, helps people lead healthier lives and make the health system work better for everyone by simplifying the healthcare experience, meeting the health and wellness needs of consumers, and maintaining trusted relationships with care providers.

-Through the grants, the health care company addresses the social determinants of health among the communities they serve by offering its more than 7 million members enrolled in Medicaid, employer-sponsored, individual, and Medicare plans, as well as retirement plans in New York, with a network of 358 hospitals and more than 120,000 physicians and other care providers throughout the state.
+Through the grants, the health care company addresses the social determinants of health among the communities they serve by offering its more than 7 million members enrolled in Medicaid, employer-sponsored, individual, and Medicare plans, as well as retirement plans in New York.
+It has a network of 358 hospitals and more than 120,000 physicians and other care providers throughout the state.

 LEAVE A COMMENT: